 What is a Parent PLUS Loan?

 The loan amount will be distributed to the school directly from the Department of Education.
 If the amount borrowed exceeds the total direct cost owed to the college, a credit balance will occur.
 The direct college costs are tuition, fees, on-campus room, and board.
 The amount above these costs will result in a credit balance.
 The credit amount is normally transferred to the student for the other college expenses such as books and personal living expenses.
 The total amount of the loan will be divided by the terms the college operates under such as semesters, tri-semesters or quarterly.

 Ownership of Loans

-A common misunderstanding of the Parent Plus loan is the legal ownership.
+A common misunderstanding of the Parent Plus loan is legal ownership.
 These loans are the legal responsibility of the parent who signs the promissory note.
-These means it is the legal financial responsibility of the parent to repay this loan.
+This means it is the legal financial responsibility of the parent to repay this loan.
 Parents may have an arrangement with their child to repay this loan, but if their child decides not to repay the loan, it falls to the parent who signed the promissory note.
 The Parent PLUS will also appear on the parent’s credit report and may affect their credit score.